 - Work with and support landowners and managers, organisations, groups or individuals through our Sheffield Lakeland Landscape Partnership project and beyond who share our vision for Sheffield’s moors to be thriving and sustainable for both people and wildlife.

-Continue to regularly update and raise awareness with the general public and our members about illegal birds of prey persecution in our patch – providing factual information and examples wherever possible.
+- Regularly update and raise awareness with the general public and our members about excessive and illegal wildlife persecution on our moors –through media etc providing factual information and examples wherever possible.

-Actively promote appropriate campaigns and petitions by others where they coincide with our own position and aims.
+- Initiate or actively promote appropriate campaigns and petitions by others where they coincide with our own position and aims, including Hen Harrier Day.

 - Continue to manage Blacka Moor Nature Reserve as an example of good moorland management for people and wildlife and be part of the Sheffield Moors Partnership.

 - Celebrate and highlight cases of good practice by local grouse moorland owners and keepers.

 - Continue to work with other Wildlife Trusts to influence national and regional policy makers about the importance of the upland habitat, the wildlife they support and their future post-Brexit, especially as changes to agricultural subsidies take place.

 On Friday 9th February 2024 we attended and spoke at a public discussion meeting hosted by South Yorkshire Mayor Oliver Coppard.
 Here’s what Liz Ballard, Chief Executive of Sheffield & Rotherham Wildlife Trust had to say: